Scybin/scyboard/README.md

 ![m2x3_screw_spacer](https://github.com/user-attachments/assets/96f26f31-05b4-4ecd-aeb4-7889de3a4467)
 ![assembled_case](https://github.com/user-attachments/assets/c5cd95bc-1be1-412f-810b-84f73f5b5ab3)

 You can replace the nuts and spacers by using standoffs and taller screws on both sides of the standoff.
 I included files for a plate if you decide to go this route.
-I find that the switches stay in place well without the plate.
-It is also easier to disassemble keyboard without the plate.

 <a name="firmware"></a>
 ## 💾 Firmware